Calls to ban guns on movie sets grow after Baldwin shooting - RFI

 Los Angeles (AFP)

-A memorial service will be held later Sunday for 42-year-old Hutchins, who was struck in the chest when Baldwin fired a prop gun during the filming of the low-budget Western "Rust".
+A memorial service will be held Sunday for 42-year-old Hutchins, who was struck in the chest when Baldwin fired a prop gun during the filming of the low-budget Western "Rust."
 She died shortly after the incident Thursday in New Mexico.

 Director Joel Souza, 48, who was crouching behind her as they lined up a shot, was wounded and hospitalized, then released.